 Some sellers do not give you their address over the Internet without

 first speaking to you over the phone, due the risk of horse theft.

 After speaking on the phone about the visit you should get directions

 via e-mail so that they can be very specific.
 Mapquest is not a

-good idea for horse shopping as you will often be driving into rural
+usually a good idea for traveling to see a horse (especially with a trailer), as you may be driving into rural

 areas where roads may not be consistently marked; you may need directions

 that say “turn after the tan house with the red barns”

 come to try the horse you should bring your own saddle, boots,

 and helmet.
 You will probably not need a bridle, girth, or saddle